 GRE test scores are not required.
-The Acceptance Committee will focus admissions decisions on other requirements, such as a personal interview, transcripts, resumes and statements of purpose.
-Students are encouraged to take the GRE to give the Program Director a more complete picture of the student's academic success, however, GRE scores are not required.
+The Admissions Committee will focus acceptance decisions on other requirements, such as a personal interview, transcripts, resumes and statements of purpose.
+Even though it is not required, students are encouraged to take the GRE to give the Program Director a more complete picture of academic success.

 What are the Admissions Requirements?

 - Earned bachelor’s degree in a relevant area of the arts, business, or liberal arts